Nurture Egg Donor Program

 Here is some feedback from a donor who has just donated: "I would love to donate again!
 My "recovery" was so quick I don’t even think it needs to be called a recovery.
 Within a few hours, I was perfect."

 Not you!
-All medical costs are funded by the recipients.
+All your medication, doctor visits, blood tests, and medical procedures relating to the donation are funded by the recipient parents-to-be.

 The great news is that all the dates are worked out in advance, so you will be able to plan around your studies and work.